oxen-io/session-pysogs/BUILDING.md

 | tls-private-key | tls_private_key.pem | Path to TLS private key |

 Note that the default is * not * to run in TLS mode.
 This is because normally the server communicates through [onion requests](https://arxiv.org/pdf/2002.04609.pdf), eliminating the need for TLS.

+## Building a DEB

+To build a DEB, just run `cargo deb` from the project root directory.
+If you don't yet have `cargo-deb` installed you can get it by running: `cargo install cargo-deb`.